ibm-cloud-docs/containers/cs_cli_devtools.md

 ### bx cs cluster-subnet-add CLUSTER SUBNET
 {: #cs_cluster_subnet_add}

-Make a subnet in a {{site.data.keyword.BluSoftlayer_notm}} account available to a specified cluster.
+Make a subnet in a IBM Bluemix Infrastructure (SoftLayer) account available to a specified cluster.

 **Note:** When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
 To avoid IP address conflicts, make sure that you use a subnet with one cluster only.
 Do not use a subnet for multiple clusters or for other purposes outside of {{site.data.keyword.containershort_notm}} at the same time.